bookofproofs/bookofproofs.github.io/_sources/history/17th-century/ceva-tommaso.md

 * Grandi replied to Ceva's questions not only in letters, but also in a work on the logarithmic curve published in 1701 with an appended letter by Ceva.
 * Ceva was a close friend of the mathematician Pietro Paolo Caravaggio (1617-1688).
 * Like Ceva, he published both mathematics (his most famous work is In Geometria Male Retaurata (1650)) and poetry.
-* Ceva also formed a close friendship with Caravaggio's son, also named Pietro Paolo Caravaggio (1658-1723), who was an assistant to his father at the Milan College, becoming professor of mathematics there in 1688 following his father's death.
 * However, in many ways Tommaso Ceva was more of a Jesuit humanist than a mathematician, spending more time producing Latin prose than he did mathematics.
 * It return, Joseph named Ceva 'Caesarian Theologian'.
 * Ceva immediately recognised the new rulers and transferred his allegiance to them.